 Accept any type of payment within an integrated POS system

-Build customer profiles and add essential details like birthdays and preferences
+Build customer profiles and add details like birthdays and preferences

 Add specific user permissions and allow employees to manage their own time